 1Can you help me prepare for my upcoming interview?

+Absolutely!
 Preparing for an interview can be stressful, especially as a new graduate.
-It is important to be prepared both for what might be asked of you and what you should ask a potential SP.
+We'll make sure you are fully prepared both for what might be asked of you and what you should ask a potential SP.

 2Can you help with my upcoming contract renewal?

-Contract renewals are necessary evils but may not be a bad thing.
+Yes!
+Contract renewal is a necessary evil, but may not be such a bad thing.
 This is the time to show what you are worth to a practice and brainstorm ways to become even more productive.
 We will help you negotiate for the most optimal contract that can be a win-win for you and your SP!

 3What are the latest professional trends in my specialty?